Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 What it looks like: You're exhausted, but having your partner in the bed (or in the house) feels unbearable.
 Their presence—normally comforting—now feels activating.
 Every shift in their breathing, every movement makes your body tense.

-Why it prevents sleep: You can't relax in the presence of someone your body is registering as both attachment figure and threat.
-You remain in a state of hypervigilance.
+Why it prevents sleep: You can't relax next to someone your body is reading as comfort and threat at the same time.
+You stay on edge.

 The Brutal Irony: Why "Just Go to Sleep" Doesn't Work